Franchisees or franchisors alike should be aware that certain mistakes can significantly impede the progress of your business.

 1. Failing to follow the system

-One of the most frequent franchise management errors is failing to follow through with the system.
+One of the most frequent franchise modern maintenance management errors is failing to follow through with the system.
 This can happen when franchisees attempt to reinvent the brand or don’t adhere to the franchisor’s established business model, systems, and processes.

 To avoid these errors, be open and organized with your franchisees.
 Give them a centralized location where they can find all necessary materials to run their businesses successfully, such as guidelines and marketing assets.